mutualmobile/Barricade2/README.md

 **Note:** Using the above technique will also save the settings and apply to other responses as well, not just the next response, until changed.

+#### Migration from Barricade1
+If you're planning to migrate to Barricade2 from the older version(s) of [Barricade](https://github.com/mutualmobile/Barricade), you might want to take into consideration that Barricade2 has completely been rewritten in Kotlin (which might not be feasible for Java-only projects) and has its own set of dependencies.
+Therefore, you will have to [include the new dependencies](https://github.com/mutualmobile/Barricade2/tree/setup/readme#adding-barricade-to-your-project) and remove the old ones from your project now (again, only if you plan to or already use Kotlin).

 License
 -------